saschanaz/SamiTS/README.md

 SamiTS
 ======

 Microsoft SAMI subtitle format is popular in Korea, but unfortunately our web browsers do not support them.
-This library converts SAMI-formatted file into more popular standard formats, which includes WebVTT and SubRip.
+This library converts SAMI-formatted file into more popular formats, which includes WebVTT and SubRip.

 SamiTS extracts styles and reprocess it to make a standard CSS stylesheet.